-Mother nature can be unpredictable, but there are some places that have felt her wrath way too frequently to ignore.
+Mother nature can be unpredictable, but there are some places that have felt her wrath far too frequently to ignore.
 Lying in the danger zone on the Pacific Coast, El Salvador is prone to earthquakes and hurricanes.
-Add a few active volcanoes to the mix, and you have a country poised for natural disaster.
+Pop a few active volcanoes into the mix, and you have a country primed for natural disaster.

-A lot of El Salvador's appeal is the picturesque volcanic landscape and impressive beaches.
-But you need to be careful when you choose to travel there, if you are planning to take advantage of its natural attractions, you've got to be careful.
+A lot of El Salvador's appeal is the picturesque volcanic landscape and impressive beaches But, if you're planning to take advantage of its natural attractions, you've got to be careful.

-In November 2009, heavy constant rain over a four-day period led to extreme flooding and landslides in the country.
-Around 200 people were killed, 76 missing and another 14,000 left homeless.
+Back in November 2009, constant, heavy rain over a four-day period led to extreme flooding and landslides.
+Around 200 people were killed, 76 went missing, and another 14,000 left homeless.

 Climbing volcanoes is big on the tourist to-do list.
 Doing this alone isn't recommended.
 You can hire a guide or find a reputable company that offers group climbs.

-For the Izalco volcano, for example, if you meet at the entrance of the park in the morning before 10:30, there will be guides and policemen there to help out tourists.
+For the Izalco volcano, for example, if you meet at the entrance of the park in the morning before 10:30, there will be guides and policemen there to help travelers.

-Having a trustworthy guide is essential not only for physical safety, but tourists are often targeted on volcanoes and in remote areas by thieves.
-Also try to finish before nightfall.
-Climbing at night is extremely dangerous.
+Having a trustworthy guide is essential – not only for physical safety – but tourists are often targeted on volcanoes and in remote areas by thieves.
+Always try to finish hiking before nightfall – climbing at night is extremely dangerous.

-Since 2008, seven Americans have drowned swimming in Salvadorian waters.
-Even if you feel you may be indestructible with Australian beach culture knowledge, be careful.
+A number of tourists have drowned at El Salvador's beaches.
+Even if you feel you may be indestructible with home-town beach culture knowledge, be careful.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.